fsainas/contracts-verification-benchmark/README.md

 contract, with version definitions in natural language written using the NatSpec format and the `@custom:version` tag:
 ```
-/// @custom:version reentrant `withdraw`.
+/// @custom:version <version definition>.
 ```

 #### Makefile

 The Makefile defines the following commands:
 1. `make plain`: generates the README without experiment results.
 It utilizes `skeleton.json`, `ground-truth.csv` and version files from `versions/`.
-1. `make solcmc`: run the SolCMC experiments.
+1. `make solcmc`: runs the SolCMC experiments.
 By default, the timeout is set to 10 minutes.
 Use `make solcmc to=<int>` to set a different timeout for each query in seconds.
 1. `make certora`: runs the Certora experiments; results are written in the README.
 1. `make all`: runs experiments with all verification tools and generates the complete README.
 1. `make clean`: removes build directories from verification tool directories.
+1. `make clean-solcmc`: removes solcmc build directories.
+1. `make clean-certora`: removes certora build directories.
-1. `make cleanr`: removes the readme file.
+1. `make cleanr`: removes the README.

 ### SolCMC directory structure

 SolCMC directories contain:

-- `Makefile`: to run solcmc experiments and manage contracts building.
+- `Makefile`: to setup and run solcmc experiments.
 - Property files.

 #### SolCMC Instrumentation